Tuurlijk/docker-local/Readme.md

 * *.xdbg.local

 This makes is possible to visit `prefix.dev.local` securely.
 If you want to use the blackfire php backend, you can visit `prefix.blackfire.local` or `prefix.bf.local`.

+You can regenerate the authority and certificates using `.docker/bin/generateCertificate.sh`.
+The configuration files are in `.docker/web/sslConfig`.